OxyProgrammer/manext/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Material UI, in their documentation gives all you need for [SSR](https://mui.com/guides/server-rendering/).
 And [here](https://github.com/mui-org/material-ui/tree/HEAD/examples/nextjs) is a sample implementation for Next JS integration with Material UI.
-The sample implementation is fairly good though you may come across some warnings that is fixed in _Manext_.
-However, _Manext_ is not only about the integration of MUI and NextJS.
-It takes the integration one step ahead where a lot of boilerplate and common functionalities are taken care of.
+The sample implementation is fairly good though you may come across some warnings that is fixed in **_Manext_**.
+However, **_Manext_** is not only about the integration of MUI and NextJS.
+It takes the integration one step ahead where a lot of boilerplate and common functionalities are taken care of like _Responsive menus_, Support for _Dark and Light themes_ and _Modal Dialogs_!

-_Manext_ takes care that:
+**_Manext_** takes care that:
 * Your time should be focused on creating something you actually want.
 Jump into the project directory and start writing your first component!
 * You shouldn't be doing the same tasks over and over like Handling Appbar Menu | Side Drawer | Notifications.
 * You should implement KISS and DRY principles to the rest of your life 😃